Post

 Tax Refund

-I lost my tax refund form…
+I lost my tax refund slip…

-There are many self-check-in machines along the edge of the second floor.
+There are many self-check-in kiosks along the edge of the second floor.
 You can check in and select seats right here.
 You can also see that the third floor has many food options and shops.

 The counter was assigned to D at the far edge.

-Busan Air’s free baggage allowance is only: 15 KG
+• Busan Air’s free baggage allowance is only 15 KG.

-After checking in your luggage, be sure to wait in that area for 5 minutes to see if there are any issues
+• After checking in your luggage, be sure to wait in that area for 5 minutes to see if there are any issues

-~= 09:30 Departure Immigration and Waiting for Boarding
+~= 09:30 Departure and Security Check

-Delay 11:07 Departure, Early 11:58 Arrival
+Delay 11:07 Departure, Early Arrival at 11:58

 Busan Trip a Great Success!